junxit/us-congress-bills-113/bill.md

   >       - **(II)** the aggregate amount of depreciation which would be allowed under this section for qualified property placed in service by the taxpayer during such taxable year if paragraph (1) did not apply to any such property.
   >     - **(ii)** *Limitation* The bonus depreciation amount for any taxable year shall not exceed the lesser of—
   >       - **(I)** 50 percent of the minimum tax credit under section 53(b) for the first taxable year ending after December 31, 2013, or
-  >       - **(II)** the minimum tax credit under section 53(b) for such taxable year determined by taking into account only the adjusted minimum tax for taxable years ending before January 1, 2014 (determined by treating credits as allowed on a first-in, first-out basis).
+  >       - **(II)** the minimum tax credit under section 53(b) for such taxable year determined by taking into account only the adjusted net minimum tax for taxable years ending before January 1, 2014 (determined by treating credits as allowed on a first-in, first-out basis).
   >     - **(iii)** *Aggregation rule* All corporations which are treated as a single employer under section 52(a) shall be treated—
   >       - **(I)** as 1 taxpayer for purposes of this paragraph, and
   >       - **(II)** as having elected the application of this paragraph if any such corporation so elects.